 One can easily conclude that the story of Slava Raškaj’s artistic career is a big what-if that intrigues all art historians who come across her work.

-Slava grew up surrounded by nature.
-Not surprisingly, landscapes became some of her first sources of inspiration.
+Raškaj grew up surrounded by nature.
+It isn’t surprising that landscapes became some of her first sources of inspiration.
 The deep views through the forests and rivers of her region served as a great motif for watercolors and for what Impressionists are known for – painting outside, en plein air.
 Impressionists broke the Academic norm of painting inside the atelier; they were not the first artists to practice outdoor painting, but they definitely made it a more common choice among future artists.
 Meanwhile, their works were often frowned upon by critics as “unfinished.”

-The most famous representative of that school was Vlaho Bukovac, a painter who found the perfect balance to create for a conservative public but at the same time bring up an incredible amount of innovation.
-While choosing academically acceptable topics and composition, he gave his painting the vibrant lighting techniques of Impressionist and post-Impressionist movements.
+The most famous representative of Zagreb Colorful School was Vlaho Bukovac, a painter who found the perfect balance in creating for a conservative public but at the same time bring up an incredible amount of innovation.
+While choosing academically acceptable topics and compositions, he gave his painting the vibrant lighting techniques of the Impressionist and Post-Impressionist movements.

 In fact, Slava Raškaj was first promised to be accompanied by Bukovac in her development as an artist.
 However, he refused with the explanation that he was too busy to teach, so Raškaj got eventually attended by another well-known painter from Zagreb, Bela Čikoš Sesija.